ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If you have installed a lightgun or arcade plugin (like [this](https://steamcommunity.com/app/1694600/discussions/0/3271312219438716734/) or [this](https://github.com/argonlefou/HotdRemake_ArcadePlugin/)), follow the instructions of [lightgun emulation option 1](#option-1-lightgun-emulation-replacing-mouse), and change the key assignments according to the plugin.

 With either config, in game options, set controller type to Keyboard/Mouse, sensitivity to 1.0, crosshair speed to 1.00 (some settings may be unavailable in arcade plugin).

+For 2-player support by using 2 Gear VR controllers, see [DemulShooter](#lightgun-input-using-demulshooter).

 <br>